 As a child, one thing I would always have in my backpack was crayons.
 Red, blue, green and yellow, or the extended edition that included gold, silver and a skin-toned one.
 It seemed like colouring in without going outside the lines was a ticket to the adult world.
 This works the other way too, though: doing some colouring in can make you feel like a child again, dreaming yourself into the world of the pictures.
 Why not give it a try?

-You can download and print our drawings of the Englischer Garten, the Viktualienmarkt food market and the Auer Dult here.
+You can download and print our drawings of the the Viktualienmarkt, the Auer Dult food market, the Englischer Garten, Nymphenburg Palace, a typical Munich beer garden and the Olympiapark here.
 For old and young artists alike, it’s a joy to experience that holiday feeling growing stronger with each perfectly coloured-in dome on the Frauenkirche or when you find the perfect shade of blue for the Eisbach river.
 Let’s get started!

 This is a drawing of fruit, vegetable and flower stalls and the maypole at Munich’s Viktualienmarkt.
 The food market is just a few metres from Marienplatz and draws foodies, coffee lovers and beer garden enthusiasts from far and wide.
 Even the chefs of Munich’s fine dining restaurants do their shopping here.